wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

             # cp -R ca/ wazuh-manager/* /etc/wazuh-manager/certs/
             # chmod 770 -R /etc/filebeat/certs

-        Note that, if you changed the node names in the step 3.1, you will have the folder with the name used there, instead ``wazuh-manager``.
+        Note that if you changed the node names in step 3.1, you will have the folder with the name used there instead of ``wazuh-manager``.

       6.4 Setting up credentials for Filebeat and Elasticsearch output.
 Change the following line, with the previously generated Elasticsearch password, in the file ``/etc/filebeat/filebeat.yml``.